Honors Convocation 2019

 The J.H.
 Edmondson Film Outreach Award supports the high-quality work of committed student filmmakers by encouraging them to reach out to audiences beyond the college community.
-Grantees are reimbursed for costs of up to $100 associated with festival applications or community screenings for the awarded projects.
 The award was established in 2012 through a seed donation by the Joseph Henry Edmondson Foundation, which is dedicated to enhancing the quality of life throughout Colorado’s Pikes Peak region and is steeped in the values of service, creativity, inquiry, and respect for community.

 FRENCH AND ITALIAN